-City of Parksville Bylaw No. 1387 outlines the owner responsibilities and the requirements and regulations for the construction of buildings or structures on properties.
-The construction of any building or structure, except accessory buildings less than 10 square metres in area, requires a building permit.
-The bylaw regulates demolition, alteration and repairs to a building; the moving of a building; a change of use or occupancy of part or whole of a building; repairs following fire, flood or earthquake; alteration or addition to heating (including wood stoves), plumbing or sewer systems; and the installation of a mobile home.
-Conversions or alterations in residential buildings may require a building permit and must conform to the current Zoning and Development Bylaw, as well as all current BC Building Code requirements.
+City of Parksville Bylaw No. 1387 outlines owner responsibilities as well as requirements and regulations for the construction of buildings or structures on properties.
+The construction of any building or structure, except accessory buildings less than 10 square metres (107 sq. ft.) in area, requires a building permit.
+The bylaw regulates:

+- new construction - demolition, alteration, and repairs to a building - the moving of a building - a change of use or occupancy of part or whole of a building - repairs following fire, flood or earthquake - alteration or addition to heating (including wood stoves), plumbing or sewer systems - installation of a mobile home

+Conversions or alterations in both commercial and residential buildings may require a building permit and must conform to the current Zoning and Development Bylaw, as well as all current BC Building Code requirements (https://www2.gov.bc.ca/gov/content/industry/construction-industry/building-codes-standards/bc-codes#BCBC).